HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

     - Exposed bundles via API which caused confusion and data access limitations
     - Metadata was not exported with matrices
     - `zarr` previously supported as default

-### Alternatives

-*Highlight other possible approaches to delivering the value proposed in this RFC.
-What other designs were explored?
-What were their advantages?
-What was the rationale for rejecting alternatives?*